scienceai/react-blobber/README.md

 + `svgStyle`: style object for svg paths

-+ `algorithm`: `convex-hull` or `polygon-union`.
-There are minor differences in appearance between the two algorithms.
-However, only `convex-hull` currently supports automatic connections between rectanges spaced far apart. `polygon-union` should be able to support this soon.
++ `algorithm`: options are `convex-hull` or `polygon-union`.
+There are minor differences in appearance between the two algorithms. `convex-hull` may not produce optimal results for very complex layouts or groupings, due to convexity requirements.
+However, currently only `convex-hull` supports automatic extended connections between rectangles spaced far apart. `polygon-union` should soon be able to support this as well.

 ### Development